project-meucci/thimm.github.io/docs/Farmerama/42-no-cost-agriculture-in-zambia-biofertilisers-and-a-regenerative-farming-journey.md

 ---
-title: 42: No-cost agriculture in Zambia, Biofertilisers and a Regenerative farming journey
+title: 42 No Cost Agriculture In Zambia Biofertilisers And A Regenerative Farming Journey
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2019-01-27)